ROASTED BUTTERNUT SQUASH IS a QUICK and EASY side WITH BEAUTIFUL CARAMELIZED EDGES AND NUTTY, MELT-IN-YOUR-MOUTH FLAVOR.

 WHAT INGREDIENTS DO I NEED FOR ROASTED BUTTERNUT SQUASH?

 Oven Roasted Butternut Squash is SO easy with just four ingredients, from there you can add in all sorts of seasonings, flavorings and ingredients.
-Here are a few different options, but don’t limit yourself to the alone and keep in mind, the recipe variations all start with the Basic Roasted Butternut Squash recipe.
+Here are a few different options, but don’t limit yourself to these alone!

 BASIC ROASTED BUTTERNUT SQUASH